Recognition as an Indigenous Australian category

 Diploma in General Studies (Extended)

-The Diploma in General Studies (Extended) seeks to help you build the academic skills to then progress to a bachelor degree in either AgricultureScienceArtsCommerce, or Design.
+The Diploma in General Studies (Extended) seeks to help you build the academic skills to then progress to a bachelor degree in AgricultureScienceArtsCommerce, or Design.

 The Diploma allows you to study prerequisite subjects you may have missed in high school, including science, mathematics, business, and environments, explore your study options before committing to a bachelor's degree, and receive guaranteed entry into a University of Melbourne bachelor's degree upon successful completion.